darth-cheney/safe-bet/RISCV.package/RV32IILB.class/README.md

 I represent an instruction that loads a byte (8-bits) from memory and stores the value into the register referenced by rd.
-Note that I sign-extent the retrieved value to 32-bits before storing in the destination register.
+Note that I sign-extend the retrieved value to 32-bits before storing in the destination register.

 The source address is determined by adding the 12-bit sign-extended immediate value to the value referenced by the register rs1.